 Lenny Brennan is a Professor in the Department of Animal, Rangeland and Wildlife Sciences at Texas A&M University – Kingsville.
 He holds the C.C.
 Winn Endowed Chair in the Richard M. Kleberg Jr. Center for Quail Research.
-A native of Connecticut, and graduate of Wheeler High School in North Stonington (1975) he developed a deep appreciation of the outdoors and ecology as a young boy when he lived, camped and hiked in various parts of New England.
+A native of Connecticut, and distinguished graduate of Wheeler High School in North Stonington (1975) he developed a deep appreciation of the outdoors and ecology as a young boy when he lived, camped and hiked in various parts of New England.
 Lenny graduated from The Evergreen State College in Olympia, Washington (1981) with a B.S. in Environmental Studies, Humboldt State University in Arcata, California (1984) with a M.S. in Natural Resources-Wildlife Management, and from The University of California-Berkeley (1989) with a Ph.D. in Wildland Resource Sciences -Wildlife Ecology where he was also a Regents’ Fellow.

 Lenny became a Research Scientist in the Department of Wildlife and Fisheries at Mississippi State University in 1989, and then moved on to become Director of Research at Tall Timbers Research Station in Tallahassee, Florida in 1993.
 During 2001 he moved to South Texas to assume his current position at the Caesar Kleberg Wildlife Research Institute.
 Lenny’s primary research interests pertain to habitat and population ecology of wild quail in Texas and developing a scientific basis for their management and conservation.
 He is conducting specific research projects on impacts of invasive exotic grasses, various brush management and grassland habitat restoration techniques, relationships between habitat structure and quail population productivity, understanding the predator context in which quail nest in South Texas, as well as the genetic ecology of bobwhites across the Texas landscape and their geographic range.